telio-s/strapi-plugin-address-selection/README.md

 - **Seamless Integration**: Works as a custom field in Strapi, making it easy to add to your content types.
 - **Developer-Friendly**: Fully compatible with Strapi's ecosystem and customizable as per project needs.

-> **Note**: This plugin currently supports addresses in **Thailand** only.
+> **Note**: This plugin currently supports addresses in **Thailand** only [(Thailand Address source)](https://github.com/Cerberus/Thailand-Address).
 Feel free to fork the repository to customize it for other countries or contribute to expand its capabilities.

 ## ⚙️ Requirements